 The surrounding countryside and its outdoor pursuits are what attract many to Gstaad.
 The picture-perfect landscape offers plenty of options for hiking and biking in summer and with so many mountains close by, naturally skiing is a popular winter activity.

-Alpine traditions are still pursued by many locals and you can see first-hand the cheesemakers at work, taste fondue and browse local handcrafts like paper cutting whilst in Gstaad.
+Alpine traditions are still pursued by many locals and you can see first-hand the cheesemakers at work, taste fondue and browse local handicrafts like paper cutting whilst in Gstaad.

 Glacier 3000, the nearby mountain resort, makes a great day trip from Gstaad.
 Here visitors can enjoy the Alpine Coaster toboggan run, walk across the Peak Walk suspension bridge, try dog sledding and much more.
 The cable car station can be reached from Gstaad by local bus or car.